-- All teams and coaches participating in sanctioned NORDC Softball Leagues will be under the supervision of NORDC and its staff. - NORDC uses American Softball Association (ASA) rules when NORDC rules are not applicable. - All NORDC volunteer coaches are required to complete all NORDC designated clinics, which are softball clinic and Darkness to Light: Sexual Abuse prevention. - All participants must present a valid NORDC-issued identification (ID) card.
+- All teams and coaches participating in sanctioned NORDC Softball Leagues will be under the supervision of NORDC and its staff. - NORDC uses American Softball Association (ASA) rules when NORDC rules are not applicable. - All NORDC volunteer coaches are required to complete all NORDC designated clinics, which are Major League Baseball/Urban Youth Academy softball clinic, SafeSport, Intro to Pitch Smart, Base running Fundamentals, Coaching the Basics of Hitting. - All participants and coaches must present a valid NORDC-issued identification (ID) card.
 These I.D. cards must be shown at all pre-game warm ups. - All home game sites will be responsible for having a first aid kit and AED on the premises. - Each team is responsible for having water available for their players at all times. - It is the District Manager and Site Facilitator's responsibility to see that the above rules are STRICTLY enforced.

-New Orleans Recreation Development Commission

-Coaches Code of Conduct
+New Orleans Recreation Development Commission Coaches Code of Conduct